Ugandan opposition says troops raid its offices amid election challenge

 KAMPALA (Reuters) - The leader of Uganda’s main opposition party, Bobi Wine, said troops raided its headquarters on Monday as staff tried to prepare a legal challenge to President Yoweri Museveni’s declared victory in an election last week.

-Wine, who is himself under house arrest, said party leaders were now on the run.
+Wine, himself under house arrest, said party leaders were now on the run.

 “Our party office has been raided by the military and been cordoned off,” Wine told Reuters.
 “Everybody is being pursued.”

 The electoral commission declared the incumbent Museveni the winner of the Jan.
 14. election on Saturday, triggering protests in two areas.
-Former popstar-turned-legislator Wine of the NUP came second and accused his rival of winning by fraud.
+Former popstar-turned-legislator Wine of the NUP political came second and accused his rival of winning by fraud..

+In the election, where voters were also choosing members of parliament, NUP won 61 seats.
+Five other opposition parties won 48 seats, giving opposition lawmakers in the next House 109 seats in total, a government statement said on Monday.
+The ruling party won 316 seats.

 Wine, real name Robert Kyagulanyi, appealed to the youth to vote out Museveni, a 76-year-old who has held power since 1986.
 Wine’s songs have frequently criticised Museveni for corruption and nepotism, charges he denies.